AWAKE LOVE GROUP PARTICIPATION RULES

 9. Putting Feelings into Words Not Actions

-Strong emotions often arise in group therapy.
 Members are encouraged to express themselves with their words rather than through physical actions (e.g. hug).
 All members react differently to physical touch, so expressing yourself with words is encouraged.
-If you feel a strong urge to communicate with hugs (for example), members shall ask for and receive permission before expressing physically.
+If you feel a strong urge to communicate with hugs (for example), members shall ask for and receive permission before any hugs.
+Some people may not want to shake hands either.

-By attending, I agree that I have read the procedures and guidelines for the group and agree to be bound by them while I am a member of the group.
+By attending, participants agree to be bound by them while a member of the group.

 - Rules review (if there are new participants)